-Courses in the LS program shall include English (writing), reading, and mathematics.
-Preparatory courses in reading, English, and mathematics shall carry course numbers of 99 or below.
+Courses in the Learning Support program shall include English (reading/writing) and mathematics.
+Learning Support courses in English and mathematics shall carry course numbers of 0999 or below.

-LS programs shall coordinate academic advisement of students with LS requirements to ensure that these students are informed about their requirements.
+Learning Support programs shall coordinate academic advisement of their students to ensure that these students are informed about their requirements.

 Requirements above the USG minimum set by an institution are applicable only at that institution.
-Transferring students may be required to participate in LS components in those areas in which they have not exited LS at a USG institution, as long as they do not exceed the maximum number of attempts per academic area identified below.
+Transferring students may be required to participate in Learning Support components in those areas in which they have not exited Learning Support at a USG institution, as long as they do not exceed the maximum number of attempts per academic area.

-No degree credit will be earned in LS courses numbered 99 or below, but institutional credit will be awarded.
+No degree credit will be earned in Learning Support courses, but institutional credit will be awarded.

-The following grades defined in detail in BoR Policy 3.5 are approved for LS courses in English (writing), reading, and mathematics:
+The following grades defined in detail in BoR Policy 3.5 are approved for LS courses in English (reading/writing), and mathematics: